omnibenchmark-renku/contributed-project-templates/omnibench-processing/README.md

 **Ignore this step if you have already imported this template on Renku.**

-**Ignore this step if you have already imported this template on Renku.**

 I. Log in to [Renku](https://renkulab.io)

 II.
 Create a new omnibenchmark dataset project using [this link](https://renkulab.io/projects/new?data=eyJ1cmwiOiJodHRwczovL2dpdGh1Yi5jb20vYW5zb25yZWwvY29udHJpYnV0ZWQtcHJvamVjdC10ZW1wbGF0ZXMiLCJyZWYiOiJtYWluIiwidGVtcGxhdGUiOiJDdXN0b20vb21uaWJlbmNoLXByb2Nlc3NpbmcifQ%3D%3D).